 Beata Salter MSc MBACP Registered, UKCP Accredited

 Marriage Counselling might seem like a last resource.
 You might be feeling stuck because you have tried and tried to make your relationship/marriage work.
 Getting through to your partner seems hopeless.
 You don’t want to stay in a failing marriage, but breaking up your family feels wrong too.
-Couple counselling is usually a starting point where you can learn about each other's needs and the way you are happy to fulfil them.
+Couples counselling is usually a starting point where you can learn about each other's needs and the way you are happy to fulfil them.
 You learn tools that will allow you to communicate effectively and respectfully.

 If you are like most people, 8 sessions might give you enough knowledge and tools to deal with the challenge you are currently facing.
 Sometimes after 8 sessions, it might be more appropriate for you to keep in touch, monthly; to be able to adapt safely to your "new normal".
 Usually, couples need more time to explore and find their way to relate to each other authentically.